IBM/kubernetes-networking/docs/ingress-alb.md

               number: 8080" > helloworld-ingress.yaml
 ```

-The above resource will create an access path to helloworld at https://$INGRESS_SUBDOMAIN/hello.
+The above resource will create an access path to the helloworld at http://$INGRESS_SUBDOMAIN:$PORT/.

 You can further [customize Ingres routing with annotations](https://cloud.ibm.com/docs/containers?topic=containers-ingress_annotation) to customize the ALB settings, TLS settings, request and response annocations, service limits, user authentication, or error actions.